Painting Equipment - Finishing Techniques

 Designing an automated solution

-Before choosing one or other of the options, it is best to make an analysis of the parts to be covered.
-The analysis may result in a variant that is more affordable in terms of price or better in terms of performance.
-An example of such an analysis can be found at Falk Consulting the distributor of the French manufacturer of spraying equipment Sames Kremlin in Romania
+Before choosing one or other of the options, it is a good idea to analyze the parts to be covered.
+The analysis may result in a more affordable or better performing option.
+An example of such an analysis can be found at Falk Consulting distributor of the French manufacturer of spraying equipment Sames Kremlin in Romania

 Falk and Sames Kremlin suggest a series of questions to answer before you start designing your finishing line.
-It is important to know the dimensions of the objects to be finished, whether they will be fixed or movable, the pitch between them, etc. This is the starting point for designing and sizing the finishing line.
+It is important to know the dimensions of the objects to be finished, whether they will be fixed or movable, the pitch between them, etc. This is the starting point for the design and sizing of the finishing line.

-You don't buy a finishing line after a visit to a trade fair or a presentation.
-That's where you see the possibilities, compare them, gather information, dictate options.
+You don't buy a finishing line by going to a trade fair or a show.
+There you see the possibilities, compare, gather information, discuss the options.
 The choice of line is always based on the data available in the factory.

-First, the need for it must be determined.
-The investment in such a line must be worthwhile and, above all, must be recouped.
-Don't invest in a high productivity finishing line if that's not what you're looking for in the first place.
-Also, if you are one of those who make one-of-a-kind furniture or items or small series, certainly not high productivity finishing lines is what you need.
+First of all the need for it must be determined.
+The investment in such a line must be worthwhile and, above all, it must be recouped.
+Do not invest in a high productivity finishing line if that is not what you are looking for in the first place.
+Likewise, if you are one of those who make furniture or one-off items or small series, certainly not high productivity finishing lines is what you need.

 For series production, especially large series, a finishing line is a very good choice.
-Depending on the desired productivity, the type of product produced and last but not least the budget, you can choose a finishing line where the application is manual or automatic.
+Depending on the desired productivity, the type of product and last but not least your budget, you can choose a finishing line where the application can be manual or automatic.
 How automatic is up to you.
 I can only wish you the best choice.

 reciprocal